-Similar to Banff, you can’t help but notice the huge rocky mountain that dominates the landscape of Canmore.
-The best thing about staying in Canmore is that you are right in the middle of not just 1 but 3 (!) incredible national and state nature parks as well as being surrounded by even more ski resorts in winter!
+Similar to Banff, you can’t help but notice the enormous rocky mountain that dominates the landscape of Canmore.
+The best thing about staying in Canmore is that you are right in the middle of not just 1 but 3 incredible national and state nature parks and surrounded by even more ski resorts in winter!

-Other accommodation options in Canmore:
+Other accommodation options in Canmore

-You may be wondering: “What Calgary is doing in a “where to stay in Banff” list?”.
+You may be wondering: “What is Calgary doing in a “where to stay in Banff” list?”.
 Hear me out 🙂

 If you don’t have a lot of time to spend visiting Banff, you may want to consider a stay in Calgary instead of a hotel in Banff.
-Calgary is Alberta’s most populous city so don’t expect hikes right from your doorstep.
+Calgary is Alberta’s most populous city, so don’t expect hikes right from your doorstep.

 The Calgary airport is the biggest flight hub close to Banff, meaning it is filled with places to stay if you want to fly in and fly out, with only time for a day trip to the national park.
 Connecting to Vancouver and need a place to stay?
 Check out our Vancouver accommodation guide here.